 The world is becoming more dependent on electricity and Southeast Michigan is no exception.
 In many areas serviced by DTE, from Detroit to Ann Arbor and Birmingham, the equipment that powers homes and businesses was installed in the early to mid-1900s.
 Now it’s time to modernize and rebuild older sections of the grid.

-DTE is investing more than $1.3 billion annually to modernize the grid across Southeast Michigan.
+DTE is investing more than $1.3 billion annually to modernize the grid across Southeast Michigan, including many areas in the city of Detroit.
 These upgrades will help improve reliability, safety and more for our customers.
-One of the biggest, most exciting upgrades we’re making is switching our 4.8kV overhead and underground distribution systems — which deliver electric power to your home or business — to new 13.2kV systems in some communities.
-If you are wondering what it all means or how it affects you, no problem.
-We’re here to break it down for you.
+One of the most exciting upgrades we’re making is rebuilding/converting our aging overhead and underground infrastructure in some communities across our service territories.

 Which neighborhoods will be converted?

-Currently, we’re converting customers in the following communities.
+Currently, we’re converting customers in the following Detroit neighborhoods.
 These areas were chosen based on data-driven research, with more being added as we progress.

 - Ann Arbor